-1. Motors shall be capable of handling a maximum of (i.e., up to) 15 starts per hour.
+1. Motors shall be capable of handling a maximum of 15 starts per hour.

 F2.3.10.5 Enclosure and cooling

 1. Motors shall have an enclosure classification of IP68 in accordance with BS EN 60529 and be suitable for operation whilst continuously submerged to a depth of 20 m.